What is a Teaching Assistant?

 Required skills and qualities

-There are certain qualities you will need to have in order to become a teaching assistant and these are what employers will look for within an application or interview.
+There are certain qualities you will need to have in order to become a teaching assistant and these are what employers will look for in an application or interview.

-- To have patience, as you will be working with pupils with a range of abilities and backgrounds
+- Have patience, as you will be working with pupils with a range of abilities and backgrounds.

-- A strong regard for pupil safety and well-being
+- Strong regard for pupil safety and well-being.

 - A willingness to keep up to date with educational policy and training related to your role.